10 questions to ask about tiaras

 People sometimes think that there are limited occasions on which one can wear a tiara, but this is not always the case.
 Many tiaras, particularly 19th-century examples, are highly versatile and can be worn not only as a headpiece for a very formal occasion, but can also transform into a necklace for less formal events, such as the opera or a black-tie party.

 Some examples can further dismantle to form brooches, hair pins, earrings and/or bracelets that can be worn in a much more relaxed environment.
 This means that if you are attending a social occasion that does not quite call for the full regalia, you can wear an arrangement of diamond-set brooches on your lapel or waist, or perhaps a couple of diamond pins in your hair.

 Other common misconceptions are that tiaras are heavy, old-fashioned or fussy in design.
 Of course, some antique examples are highly elaborate and were made during a period when women wore high pads of false hair.
 Such examples (known colloquially as ‘fenders’) can be disproportionately high, and are not as easy to wear with modern hairstyles.
-There are, however, many tiaras from the early 20th century that have a fresh and modern aesthetic — for example, the simple, diamond-set Belle Époque diadem, below, and Art Deco tiara by Cartier pictured above could easily be worn as an accompaniment to a modern gown or dress.
+There are, however, many tiaras from the early 20th century that have a fresh and modern aesthetic — for example, the simple, early 20th-century diamond tiara below could easily be worn as an accompaniment to a modern gown or dress.